There are no expectations or standards higher for parties than in Los Angeles and we’ve seen them all.

 From multi millionaire pool parties to backyard family BBQs, what we’ve learned is the simplest things fly for the 4th of July.

-We did all of the work for you this 4th of July by creating a one stop post of the DIY party ideas we’ve seen at high profile events.
+We did all of the work for you this 4th of July creating a one stop post of the very best DIY party ideas we’ve seen, with everything you need for your celebration.

 These twelve simple items are things even multi millionaires have at their party to pull off an epic, Instagram worthy 4th of July for the pickiest of crowds.
 What’s surprising is, many are things you either already have or normally throw out.

 From table settings and decorations, easy ways to dress up your drinks and food, we covered it all.
 Everyone is going to want an invite to your party.

 This is our personal go-to list of items that we use every year whether it’s just the two of us at home or a fireworks spectacular.

 Even if it’s the night before America’s Birthday, there is still time to make it epic.
 Prepare to have photos of your party lighting up Instagram.

 Pin it for later

 1. Pop Rocks Candy